Sam H. Harris Theatre: Cohan and Harris partnership

 The Candler opened on May 8, 1914, with the film Antony and Cleopatra.
 Soon after the theater opened, local media reported that the Candler would begin hosting legitimate shows in the 1914–1915 season.
 Antony and Cleopatra ran for five weeks before the theater screened its next movies, Pierrot the Prodigal and The Naked Truth.
-The theater's first legitimate show was the play On Trial, the first play written by Elmer Rice, which opened in August 1914 and ran for 365 performances.
+The theater's first legitimate show was the play On Trial, the first play written by Elmer Rice, which opened that August and ran for 365 performances.
 The success of On Trial was an anomaly during the 1914–1915 season, when many other Broadway theaters struggled to stage hits because of the outbreak of World War I. Max Marcin's play House of Glass, which opened in September 1915, was another hit that ran for seven months during the 1915–1916 season.
 This was followed in early 1916 by the play Justice with John Barrymore, which ran for just over 100 performances.

 Cohan and Harris bought out Bloom's and Kleine's interests in the Candler in March 1916 and relocated their offices there.
 The theater became the Cohan and Harris Theatre, or the "C & H" for short, that August; one journalist said that the change was prompted by the fact that members of the public had frequently mispronounced the "Candler" name.
-The Great Lover opened in September 1916 as the first production in the renamed C & H. During the 1916–1917 season, the partners produced the plays Object-Matrimony, The Intruder, Captain Kidd, Jr., and The Willow Tree.
+The Great Lover opened in September as the first production in the renamed C & H. During the 1916–1917 season, the partners produced the plays Object-Matrimony, The Intruder, Captain Kidd, Jr., and The Willow Tree.
 The revue Hitchy-Koo of 1917, which opened in June 1917, ran at the C & H for the first two months of its 220-performance run.

 The next three seasons were extremely successful.
 Harry James Smith's play A Tailor-Made Man opened at the C & H in August 1917 and stayed for one year.
 This was followed in August 1918 by Anthony Paul Kelly's play Three Faces East, which lasted for several months.
 Anselm Goetzl's musical opera The Royal Vagabond, featuring Cohan, opened in February 1919.
 The Royal Vagabond stayed for the rest of the 1919–1920 season, though its 348-performance run was interrupted by the 1919 Actors' Equity strike.
-The Acquittal opened at the C & H in January 1920 and was the theater's last show to have been jointly produced by Cohan and Harris.
-The men formally dissolved their partnership that June as a direct result of disagreements arising from the Actors' Equity strike.
-Although Harris had signed a contract with the Actors' Equity Association, Cohan had refused to sign any such contract, even continuing to stage The Royal Vagabond during the strike.
+Although Harris had signed a contract with the Actors' Equity Association to end the strike, Cohan had refused to sign any such contract, even continuing to stage The Royal Vagabond during the strike.
+As a direct result of disagreements arising from the Actors' Equity strike, Cohan and Harris had technically stopped producing together after 1919; the men co-produced one more show, the melodrama The Acquittal, before they officially split up.
+The Acquittal opened at the C & H in January 1920, and Cohan and Harris formally dissolved their partnership that June.